-This report defines a typical family of four as two 40 year-olds and two 0-14 year-old children, corresponding to one of the premium scenarios in the QHP landscape files.
-Previous ASPE reports used a 40 year-old, a 38 year-old, and two 0-14 year-old children.
+This report defines a typical family of four as two 40 year olds and two children who are 14 or younger, corresponding to one of the premium scenarios in the QHP landscape files.
+Previous ASPE reports used a 40 year old, a 38 year old, and two children who were 14 or younger.